Leave a Message

 Quick Summary

-• Buyers eliminate homes based on confidence before price is considered
+• RMV buyers eliminate homes based on condition, layout fit, and trust signals before price is compared

 Q: Why do Rancho Mission Viejo buyers eliminate homes before looking at price?